snd/criterion/README.md

 var c = criterion('x NOT IN (?)', [1, 2, 3]);
 ```

+### subqueries

+`subquery` below can be any [sql-fragment](#the-sql-fragment-interface).

+the fact that [mohair](http://github.com/snd/mohair)/[mesa](http://github.com/snd/mesa)-queries are *sql-fragments*
+allows you to model subqueries with mohair/mesa
+and then use them directly in *condition-objects*.
+this makes the creation of SQL-where-conditions that contain subqueries quite elegant.

 [see also the postgres documentation on row and array comparisons](http://www.postgresql.org/docs/9.3/static/functions-comparisons.html)

-### subquery

-the fact that [mohair](http://github.com/snd/mohair)-queries are *sql-fragments*
-makes the creation of criteria with subqueries quite elegant.

 #### in subquery